 The four day conference program (23-26 August, 2017) includes over 70 contributions with a rich set of oral, poster, demo, workshop and music sessions and two exciting keynote talks to be held in the People’s Palace at Queen Mary University, as well as concerts and social events held at prime London venues.
 A dedicated workshop day (Saturday 26 August) is part of the program, with two full day workshops complementing Friday afternoon’s workshop sessions.
 Faithful to our theme this year, the conference will be rich in sound and music experiences featuring two nights of concerts, as well as interactive demos and fixed media.
 There will be joint activities with the co-located 3rd Web Audio Conference on Wednesday, providing plenty of opportunities to network and bring communities together.
 Our gala dinner will take place on a London Thames River Boat on Thursday evening with exciting surprises.
-The conference schedule is available here.

 The program highlights two keynote talks from world-leading researchers on interaction with sound: